PwzXxm/PwzXxm.github.io/_posts/2016/2016-08-31-usaco-lamps.md

 - for \\(C = 1\\), press each button once
 - for \\( C \ge 2 \\), check every 16 possibilities.

 It is a good opportunity to practice `bitset` though.
-Take care that bitset does not have build-in sort supported in `set` and I don't know how to let `set` :(
+Take care that `bitset` does not have build-in sort supported in `set` :(

 <br>